Towards robust quantitative photoacoustic tomography via learned iterative methods: Quantitative photoacoustic tomography

 A popular approach to minimize the functional \eqref{eq:min_problem} is to use an iterative optimization method of the form

 where $p_k$ is the update direction and $\beta_k$ is the step length.
-For a differentiable functional $\mathcal{E}$, the update direction can utilize information from the first-order derivatives in the form of the gradient descent (GD) update
+The initial optical values $x^{(0)}$ need to be set according to prior knowledge from experiments.
+For a differentiable functional $\mathcal{E}$, the update direction $p_k$ can utilize information from the first-order derivatives